sadfuzzy/lana-bank/README.md

 ### Adding new BigQuery tables

-Commands to re-run when adding new BQ tables:
+Commands to re-run when adding new BQ tables

 ```
 git checkout pre-merged-commit